clburlison/clburlison.com/_posts/2016-01-14-demystify-office2016.md

 Due to the shear quantity of content I am attempting to cover the remanding section of this post will be in FAQ format.

 ##Why is O2016 so different from O2011?
 The main reason why Office 2016 is so different is the fact that each application is now [Sandboxed](https://developer.apple.com/library/mac/documentation/Security/Conceptual/AppSandboxDesignGuide/AboutAppSandbox/AboutAppSandbox.html).
 Due to that fact, Microsoft is now just one step away from releasing Office 2016 apps on the Mac App Store (figuratively speaking at least).
 Obviously time frame for this move would depend greatly on internal policies, process with Apple, and other factors unknown to me.
 Sandboxing also means it is easier to remove an Application after it has been installed IE - `sudo rm -rf "/Applications/Microsoft Word.app"`.
-However, one downside of Sandboxed applications is the large quantity duplicated data (mostly Fonts) being stored on the disk in five applications.
+However, one downside of Sandboxed applications is the large quantity of duplicated data (mostly Fonts) being stored on the disk in five applications.

 Bonus regarding the MAS: